TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/HowToDeprecateThings.rst

 or change functionality in the TYPO3 Core, it has to be deprecated first.

 ..  note::
-    Up on deprecating or removing functionality the change must be added to the :ref:`Extension scanner <extension-scanner>` whenever possible.
+    Upon deprecating or removing functionality the change must be added to the :ref:`Extension scanner <extension-scanner>` whenever possible.

 Here is how: